Highlights

 1966Movie"Fluxfilm No. 25"

-Fancy watching 'The Evil Faerie' on your TV or mobile device at home?
-Searching for a streaming service to buy, rent, download, or view the Owen Land-directed movie via subscription can be a huge pain, so we here at Moviefone want to do right by you.
+Can’t wait to see 'The Evil Faerie' wherever you like to watch?
+Finding a streaming service to buy, rent, download, or view the Owen Land-directed movie via subscription can be a challenge, so we here at Moviefone want to take the pressure off.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'The Evil Faerie' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'The Evil Faerie' right now, here are some particulars about the flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'The Evil Faerie' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'The Evil Faerie' right now, here are some specifics about the flick.

-Curious to know what the movie's about?
+Wondering what this story is all about?
 Here's the plot: "Following a series of title cards, a man in sunglasses briefly flutters his hands like fairy.
 Owen Land states that this film was not made by George Landow, and believes it should be credited to John Cavanaugh.
 “George Maciunas had a number of films which didn’t have titles on them.
 Then he put them together into his Fluxus reel and tried to remember who made them.
 It was an intentional Fluxus joke.”
 (Owen Land, interview with Mark Webber, 2004)" .

 'The Evil Faerie' Release Dates